 You do not need to have a co-signer on your loan unless you cannot qualify for a loan in your own right.
-Legally, people under the age of 21 must have co-signers for credit card applications unless they are employed.
-If you have an income but your debt payments exceed more than 50 percent of your gross income, then you cannot obtain further credit.
+Often, people under the age of 21 must have co-signers for credit card applications unless they are employed.
+If you have an income but your debt payments exceed more than 50 percent of your gross income, then you can have trouble getting further credit since you'd have too high of a debt-to-income ratio.
 However, you can resolve the debt-to-income issue by adding a co-signer who has high income and low debt levels.

 Loan agreements are legally binding contracts under which the lender agrees to lend a sum of money to the borrowers and the borrowers agree to repay that money over a period of time.
 The signer and co-signer consent to pay interest on the debt and make payments on the loan on a monthly basis.
 If the loan involves collateral, the signers agree to allow the lender to seize that collateral in the event of a loan default.
 A loan agreement cannot take effect unless the signer and co-signer agree to terms of the loan and sign the documents.

 Some people offer to co-sign loans for friends or family members who have been unable to obtain credit.
 However, if you co-sign on a loan, you should take an active part if the management of that debt.
 Check the loan balance on a regular basis to ensure the signer has made the required monthly payments and if necessary, make the payments yourself.